elishamugenyi/HelloWorld/README.md

 {This Program prints out a custom Hello world to the user after them inputing their name details.}

-{I ma improving my skills with the C# programming langauge}
+{I am improving my skills with the C# programming langauge}

 [Software Demo Video](https://www.loom.com/share/d82ea2d4c7dd4b63a60b06dcea2db556?sid=9046baa5-8f1f-4a52-b975-c27a429be697)